Hackswell/GloryOfEfficiency/GloryOfEfficiency/FeaturesAndConfigs.md

 **[CONFIG]**
 - BalancedMode("Automation" bool, default:true) - whether this utility is enabled.
-- RunEveryNthTick("General" uint, default:15) - Run JoE timing loops every Nth tick (1 tick == 1/60 second).
+- RunEveryNthTick("General" uint, default:15) - Run GoE timing loops every Nth tick (1 tick == 1/60 second).

 ## Mine Info GUI
 With this utility, you can check how many stones left, and monster kills tally counter, and whether ladder has spawned in mines.